 Buddhism and meditation can provide invaluable avenues to change how we relate to our suffering and can help us suffer less.
 For example, if view inevitable suffering with an attitude of acceptance, compassion, and the desire for personal growth, then we may not suffer so much, and may be able to transform suffering, which we don’t desire, into something we do desire (e.g. the strengthening of our virtues, such as kindness towards ourself and others).
 In addition, if we think of suffering being caused by our attachments and aversions, then we can be in pain but not suffer, for we can allow pain to exist without attaching certain thoughts, feelings, or judgements to the experience.
 However, the idea of permanent enlightenment enabling us to never suffer seems unrealistic.
 Can you truly be human and not suffer?

 Buddhism is, at its core, a secular philosophy.
 To be a Buddhist, you do not necessarily have to take on board any supernatural beliefs.
 The Buddha, crucially, was not a god.
 He was simply a man.
 While this may be the case, my general feeling is that the promise of permanent enlightenment is like the terrestrial version of the promise of everlasting bliss in heaven.
-In this way, it is understandable to cling onto the idea of permanent enlightenment because none of us wants to suffer.
+In this way, it is understandable to cling to the idea of permanent enlightenment and nirvana because none of us wants to suffer.
 It is possible, though, to interpret Buddhism as a philosophy that can help us achieve temporary enlightenment states, providing us with a catalyst for helping ourselves and others to suffer less.
-This may not sound as romantic as being liberated from suffering forever, but it may be the more down-to-earth mission of each individual.
+This may not sound as enticing as being liberated from suffering forever, but it may be the more down-to-earth mission of each individual.